 "recognising the full range of both rational and emotional factors behind business purchases—and tailoring the value proposition accordingly—is critical to avoiding the commodity trap."

 The most potent brands can make us feel a certain way about them.
 Just think about Disney, Apple or even Trump Org.

-Contract manufacturers can also differentiate in a largely undifferentiated and commoditised market by uncovering their brand essence.
-This is the 'special sauce' that prospects and customers respond to and recognise as uniquely yours.
+By uncovering their brand essence, contract manufacturers can also differentiate in a largely undifferentiated and commoditised market.
+This is the 'special sauce' that prospects, and customers respond to and recognise as uniquely yours.

-These elements drive an emotional connection beyond the transactional: the way you empower your partners to conquer new markets, the dedication of your people, and your commitment to change the world...
+These elements drive an emotional connection beyond the transactional: how you empower your partners to conquer new markets, the dedication of your people, and your commitment to change the world...

 All of these unique attributes can be teased out and become part of a brand identity that stands for something in the minds of your customers beyond a set of features and a rate card.

 6. Optimise to be found